 What’s special about the May River?

 The River winds through the Old Town section of Bluffton.
-Tyrone’s Porch-The Bluffton Oyster Company us situated along the public dock where you can purchase the fresh catch of the day!
-There are a lo of boats and kayakers that take off from this dock.
+Tyrone’s Porch-The Bluffton Oyster Company is situated along the public dock where you can purchase the fresh catch of the day!
+There is a lot of boats and kayakers that take off from this dock.
 There’s a decent amount of free parking near the public dock.
 It’s better to come early as it can get packed.

 If you do kayak, it’s best to ride along the shore.
 Don’t forget to say hello to all the dock owners who are sitting and relaxing along the water, as you thank them for the shade!
-Also, be careful of the oysters as they can be razer sharp!
-It’s best to wear water sandals like chacos!
+Also, be careful of the oysters as they can be razor-sharp!
+It’s best to wear water sandals like Chacos!
 You need something with high quality and good grip!
 If you don’t have a kayak, you can rent kayaks at May River Excursions.
-We would recommend the sit on top kayaks as it’s easier to maneuver and if you do capsize, easy to get out of.
+We would recommend the sit-on-top kayaks as it’s easier to maneuver and if you do capsize, easy to get out of.